Being a sole trader can offer up a lot of freedom that a lot of other business types just don’t offer.

 There are different types of insurance that you can get, but if you’re looking for peace of mind and a way to protect your income and your business if the worst should happen, you may want to consider getting insured.

-If you think you need greater protection than the insurance listed here, you may want to consider setting your business up as a limited company instead of a sole trader.
 Although you’ll have more legal requirements to adhere to, you’ll also have greater protection for your company and a separation between your personal assets, which means you’ll never be personally liable for any debts your business may incur.

 Looking for more advice for your business?